Medically reviewed on December 12, 2017

 To make sure oxymorphone is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;

 drug or alcohol addiction, or mental illness;

 Some medicines can interact with oxymorphone and cause a serious condition called serotonin syndrome.
 Be sure your doctor knows if you also take stimulant medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
 Ask your doctor before making any changes in how or when you take your medications.

 If you use oxymorphone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.

 It is not known whether oxymorphone passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 How should I use oxymorphone?

 Follow all directions on your prescription label.
-Oxymorphone can slow or stop your breathing, especially when you start using this medicine or whenever you dose is changed.
-Never take oxymorphone in larger amounts, or for longer than prescribed.
+Oxymorphone can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
+Never use oxymorphone in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.
 Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.